hankhank10/loglink-docs/docs/security-notice.md

 ## A *particularly* important note about images and video

-Plain text and locations are processed locally on the server, but to deal with images and videos we use (Imgur)[https://imgur.com/], a third party service.
+Plain text and locations are processed locally on the server, but to deal with images and videos we use [imgBB][https://imgbb.com/], a third party service.

-This means that images and videos you send to the server are uploaded ot Imgur which is publicly available.
+This means that images and videos you send to the server are uploaded to imgBB which may be publicly available.

 ## Data collected by LogLink